Larry Chance

 Chance also had a short-lived solo career in the late 1960s, but as the oldies revival scene started a strong run in the early 1970s and 1980s, the Earls became one of the most requested groups in the doo-wop genre and Chance returned to the group.
-They continue to perform actively and remain popular on the oldies circuit.
+They continued to perform actively and remained popular on the oldies circuit.

 Chance was diagnosed with cancer in 2000, but went successfully through chemotherapy.
 He performed at the 2001 DOO WOP special in Pittsburgh, and told his fans about his experiences with his illness, before he sang "I Believe".
+He died of lung cancer in Orlando, Florida, on September 5, 2023, at the age of 82.